Receipts Manual

 Reports

 The Reports tab is used to create customized reports of your data.
-Generate reports from filtered or all receipts and send them to a variety of destinations (including web services).

 Email

-An email composer view is displayed with the attached report files and any attachments.
+An email composer view is displayed with the report file and any attachments.
 The message may be edited before being sent.
 If set, the Default Email address is used for the To address.
 Note that most email providers limit email sizes to 5-10 MB.
 Receipts will display an alert if the approximate email size is 5 MB or more.

 iTunes File Sharing